Belly fat is more than a nuisance that makes your clothes feel tight.

-This type of fat is a major risk factor for type 2 diabetes and heart disease, to name a few (1).
+This type of fat — referred to as visceral fat — is a major risk factor for type 2 diabetes, heart disease and other conditions (1).

-People with excess belly fat are at an increased risk, even if they look thin on the outside (2).
+However, this is misleading, as people with excess belly fat are at an increased risk even if they look thin on the outside (2).

 Here are 20 effective tips to lose belly fat, backed by scientific studies.